lr-emmacg/liferay-environment-composer/README.markdown

 #### Import a database dump

-Database dump files can be added to the `./dumps` directory at the root of the Workspace (you may have to create it).
+Database dump files can be added to the `./dumps` directory at the root of the Workspace.
 It will automatically be copied into the MySQL container.

 ```
 ./dumps/dumpfile.sql